johnkennedy9147/johnkennedy9147.github.io/README.md

-# johnkennedy9147.github.io
+# John Kennedy - CV & Portfolio

-Developer CV and portfolio site for John Kennedy.
+Developer CV and portfolio site, hosted at https://johnkennedy9147.github.io

 ## About

-This site is built **entirely with HTML and CSS** to demonstrate my ability to create clean, accessible, and visually appealing web pages using only these fundamental web technologies.
-No JavaScript or frameworks are used and it was entirely written by myself, without the use of AI.
+A personal CV and portfolio page built **entirely with HTML and CSS** to demonstrate what can be achieved with these fundamental web technologies.
+Built without JavaScript, frameworks or AI assistance.

 ## Features

 - Responsive layout for desktop and mobile
+- Accessible markup and semantic HTML
+- Skip link for keyboard and screen reader navigation
+- Custom focus-visible styling for keyboard navigation
+- `prefers-reduced-motion` support
 - Custom typography and color scheme
 - Sticky navigation header
 - Sections for About, Employment, Skills, Education, and Online Profiles
-- Accessible markup and semantic HTML

-## Purpose

-The goal of this project is to showcase my front-end skills with a focus on HTML and CSS, highlighting what can be achieved without additional libraries, JavaScript or AI.

 ## Hosting